peter-califano/peter-califano/README.md

 - **Analytics**: Statistical modeling, ROI/SROI analysis, Experiment Design

 ## Projects
-- Building an automated dashboard to analyze Strava activity data with Python, SQL, and Tableau to track performance trends.
+- [Strava Run Report](https://github.com/peter-califano/Strava-Run-Report): Building an automated dashboard to analyze Strava activity data with Python, SQL, and Tableau to track performance trends.
-- Exploring the intersection of qualitative and quantitative measures in research.
+- [Brewery Expansion Model](https://github.com/peter-califano/Brewery-Expansion-Model): Financial modeling tool built in Excel, designed to evaluate two strategic scenarios for a brewery’s growth.
+- [Cookies Experiment](https://github.com/peter-califano/Cookies-Experiment): Experiment examining the effects of chemical leaveners on cookie diameter and height.
+Showcasing experiment design and R for statistical analysis.

 ## Fun Facts
 - Former brewer and marketing manager with a knack for creative thinking.
-- I enjoy painting, ceramics, trail running, and cooking.
+- I enjoy painting, ceramics, trail running, and experimenting in the kitchen.